 Clear rPETG 3D printing filament, 250g, 1.75 mm (±0.05 mm tolerance), made from 100% recycled plastic.
-The raw material is local industrial scrap from the manufacturing of restaurant menu holders, store display cases, and similar products.
+The raw material is post-industrial scrap from the manufacturing of restaurant menu holders, store display cases, and similar products.

 PETG prints almost as easy as PLA, but has a higher temperature resistance.
 PETG can take close to boiling water temperature without deforming.
 This means that you can use it for parts in your car, for example.

 Made in New Zealand, including the all-cardboard spool, the box, the bag, the label, and the instruction card.